hwdsl2/openvpn-install/README.md

 # OpenVPN Server Auto Setup Script

-OpenVPN server installer for Ubuntu, Debian, AlmaLinux, Rocky Linux, CentOS and Fedora.
+OpenVPN server installer for Ubuntu, Debian, AlmaLinux, Rocky Linux, CentOS, Fedora and Amazon Linux 2.

 This script will let you set up your own VPN server in just a few minutes, even if you haven't used OpenVPN before.
 [OpenVPN](https://openvpn.net/community-resources/reference-manual-for-openvpn-2-4/) is an open-source, robust and highly flexible VPN protocol.